intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

    *Note: Specifying the `buildcdisk.sh -p` option will instruct **docker** to push cdisk image to the repository.
 Make sure to login to your repository by running `docker login <repository>` prior to running command below.
 Docker can be installed by running `sudo apt install docker.io`.
 Get help on `buildcdisk.sh` by running `buildcdisk.sh -h`*

+   *Note: [Docker Hub](https://hub.docker.com/) is an example public container repository or registry you can sign up if you don't have a private repository setup*

    ```sh
    cd applications.virtualization.kubevirt-gfx-sriov